 Hiring Grant Options: Access Funding to Provide Youth Employment

-While several Canadian businesses know that hiring grants and wage subsidies exist, few understand how they help, how they impact the recruitment process, or what they must do to access funding.
+While many Canadian businesses know that hiring grants and wage subsidies exist, few understand how they help, how they impact the recruitment process, or what they must do to access funding.

 Most hiring grants and wage subsidies in Canada are directed at two types of hires: